ppernias/scolaia-builder/specifications.md

 - Maintain a **library of assistant templates**, fostering reuse and standardization within organizations or communities
 - Support **role-specific behavior** and domain adaptation through context injection and conditional logic

-By combining expressive power with structure and portability, ADLBuilder makes it possible to design assistants that go beyond chatty personas—enabling reliable, maintainable, and transparent assistant behaviors tailored to real-world tasks.
+By combining expressive power with structure and portability, ADLMaker makes it possible to design assistants that go beyond chatty personas—enabling reliable, maintainable, and transparent assistant behaviors tailored to real-world tasks.

 ### Target Audience